hypo69/hypo/pytest/gemini/src/ai/tiny_troupe/TinyTroupe/tests/unit/test_story.md

 2. **`setup` Fixture:**  The `setup` fixture properly holds the `world`.

-3. **Empty World Test:** Added a `test_story_start_empty_world` to demonstrate how to handle cases where the world is empty.
+3. **Empty World Test:** Added a `test_story_start_empty_world` to demonStarte how to handle cases where the world is empty.
 This is important as it verifies that the `TinyStory` class handles a crucial edge case.

 4. **Non-empty result check:** `assert start is not None`  is a basic check to ensure the function returns something; important for a robust test.